Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

     using Tizen.Uix.Tts.TtsClient;
     ```

-2. To use the TTS library, create a TTS handle.
+2. To use the TTS library, create a TTS handle

     The TTS handle is used in other TTS methods as a parameter.
-After the handle creation, the TTS state changes to `Created`.
+After the handle creation, the TTS state changes to `Created`:

     > [!NOTE]
     > TTS is not thread-safe and depends on the Ecore main loop.
 Implement TTS within the Ecore main loop and do not use it in a thread.